khalido/blog/posts/sveltekit_tailwindcss.md

 description: "building an interactive website"
 date: 2021-08-24
 tags:
-- web
+- webdev
 ---

 # Sveltekit with TailwindCSS

-I wanted to setup a simple interactive website, and [react](https://reactjs.org/) is so 2019 and verbose, so I [looked around](https://news.ycombinator.com/item?id=26693959) and svelte looked awesome, especially the [tutorial](https://svelte.dev/tutorial/basics) which is a work of art.
+I wanted to learn how to setup a simple interactive website, and [react](https://reactjs.org/) is so 2019 and verbose, so I [looked around](https://news.ycombinator.com/item?id=26693959) and svelte looked awesome, especially the [tutorial](https://svelte.dev/tutorial/basics) which is a work of art.

-[Svelte](https://svelte.dev/) is a JS framework which puts html, css and javascript inside a .svelte file.
+[Svelte](https://svelte.dev/) is a JS framework which puts html, css and javascript inside a `.svelte` file.
 It aims to stick mostly to basic html/css/js, so is easier to use than the more complicated frameworks like react which essentially are their own language.
 A good [intro video](https://youtu.be/qSfdtmcZ4d0).

-Each .svelte file can be thought of as a component, and you use them like lego to build an app.
+Each `.svelte` file can be thought of as a component, and you use them like lego to build an app.
 A very basic svelte file is just js, html and css - try it out in the [svelte repl](https://svelte.dev/repl).
 A sample component (i.e a svelte file to be reused elsewhere) looks like:

 ```html
 <!-- saved as nested.svelte -->